florian-morel22/deepfake-project/README.md

 make clone
 ```

+Each repository is independent and requires a custom setup for most of them.

+# Demo

-Next, to set up the sub-repositories required for the demo to work, please run the following command:
+To set up the sub-repositories required for the demo to work, please run the following command:

 ```
 make setup
 ```

-# Run Demo

 To run the demo, please run the following command to run the client side :